ansible/ansible/docs/docsite/rst/playbooks_filters.rst

 .. versionadded:: 2.2

 Sometimes you end up with a complex data structure in JSON format and you need to extract only a small set of data within it.
-The **json_query** filter lets you query a complex JSON structure and iterate over it using a with_items structure.
+The **json_query** filter lets you query a complex JSON structure and iterate over it using a loop structure.

 .. note:: This filter is built upon **jmespath**, and you can use the same syntax.
 For examples, see `jmespath examples <http://jmespath.org/examples.html>`_.